 The only thing that goes awry during the wedding is Karen screams when she sees Morbidda Destiny.
 This is addressed fantastically in the Netflix series.
 In the book, the parents just usher Karen away and pretend she didn’t just scream at the neighbor.

-As a wedding present, Kristy gives her mother and Watson a hand-drawn family tree.
+Finally, as a wedding present, Kristy gives her mother and Watson a hand-drawn family tree.

 I’m not a big fan of weddings, so a wedding episode of The Baby-Sitters Club doesn’t appeal to me, especially when it involves old, rich, white people.
 What does appeal to me?
 I appreciated the extensive logistics conversations utilizing each baby-sitter’s specialties.
 I like the personal drama, but it’s better when the drama doesn’t involve petty fights between the members of the BSC.
 The conflict should come from outside the club.
 Also, it should force the club to work together to make the world a better place – even if it’s just teaching a kid to behave better or giving respite to some stressed-out people who have no patience.